MohamedSy1/ELT-pipeline-olympic-dataset/README.md

 ### How to Use LangChain and OpenAI for Querying

-We use LangChain to create a seamless connection between our data and OpenAI's powerful language models.
+Iuse LangChain to create a seamless connection between our data and OpenAI's powerful language models.
 This allows users to ask natural language questions about the Olympic data and receive detailed answers.

 To set this up, follow these steps: